jgaryi/E115_BirdWatchingApp/README.md

 - **TransferLearningModel.pdf**: A static PDF version of the notebook is provided for easier viewing directly on GitHub.

 **5.4.
 Interactive Maps**
+Three interactive maps provide complementary geospatial insights into the biodiversity and habitat conditions of Yanachaga-Chemillén National Park, using Earth Engine and Folium (a python interface to Leaflet) for visualization.
+The **bird location map** displays historical sighting data for selected endemic and rare species, enabling users to explore species distribution patterns within the protected area.
+The **deforestation map** overlays land cover classifications (ESA WorldCover) and forest loss data (Hansen Global Forest Change), helping users assess environmental pressures on bird habitats.
+The **biodiversity hotspot map** highlights the Tropical Andes and other global conservation priority regions, showing the park’s position within a high-priority biodiversity corridor.
+Users can interact with the maps by zooming in/out and toggling between multiple data layers, such as land cover, deforestation, species presence, and park boundaries, supported by custom legends for easy interpretation.

 ### 6. Work in Progress ####